 Another simple way to find a guest blogging opportunity is to simply search “guest blogging opportunities [enter your industry].”
 Once you find a few sites that could use your guest posts, you should check out their guidelines.

-Not only will guest blogging get you exposure and traffic to your site, you’ll also get links to your site that will boost your SEO efforts.
+Not only will guest blogging get your site exposure and traffic, but you’ll also get links to your site that will boost your SEO efforts.

 Too many companies create happy customers and then fail to leverage their happiness.
 That is truly missing an awesome opportunity to turn those customers into advocates.

-Contact a few of your happy customers and ask them if you can do a case study for them.
-This is essentially how MarketingSherpa built their business.
+Contact a few of your happy customers and ask them if you can do a case study.
+This is essentially how MarketingSherpa built its business.

-When a successful campaign occurred, they would then flip them into a case study.
-As they generated interest in their company more and more companies started signing up.
-Eventually big companies came calling after seeing all the success they were having.
+After successful campaigns, they’d flip them into a case study.
+As they generated interest in their company, more and more companies started signing up.
+Eventually, big companies came calling after seeing all their successes.

 But you don’t have to do a formal case study to leverage happy customers.
 Testimonials are also powerful tools.
 Satisfied customers are eager to share their excitement about your company, so make sure you capture and promote that excitement.

-Some companies have an elite attitude that ignores beginners, thinking that going after the experts will make them exclusive, elite and big time players.
-This will usually backfire since you insult the beginners and have to focus on a smaller market.
+Some companies have an elitist attitude that ignores beginners.
+They think going after the experts will make them exclusive, elite, and big-time players.
+This usually backfires since you insult the beginners and have to focus on a smaller market.

-Instead, treat beginners like royalty and you can then cultivate them into being loyal customers.
+Instead, treat beginners like royalty and cultivate them into loyal customers.
 The trick to doing this is creating “beginner guides.”
 Don’t let the name fool you.
-These guides could be short or long, but one thing they all share in common is how detailed they are.
+These guides could be short or long, but one thing they all have in common is how detailed they are.

 Once you create a high-quality guide, give it away.
-This will generate exposure, traffic and lots of link to your site.
+This generates exposure, traffic, and lots of links to your site.

-Click through and you get to their landing page where you can read the guide or download it.
-Of course SEOmoz included a call to action to join their PRO service for free on the same page:
+Click through and you get to their landing page, where you can read the guide or download it.
+Of course, Moz includes a call to action (CTA) to join the Moz Pro service for free on the same page:

 We got over 80% of our new clients through my speaking at conferences with my first company, in turn convincing many companies to hire us.

-On any given year our company could spend $100,000 on flights and hotels.
-That might sound like a lot, but some of these companies that we acquired were paying us 1.2 million dollars a year.
-For the most part, that $100,000 was our marketing budget since speaking at conferences generated us so much business.
+In any given year, our company could spend $100,000 on flights and hotels.
+That might sound like a lot, but some of these companies that we acquired were paying us $1.2 million a year.
+That $100,000 was, in effect, our marketing budget since speaking at conferences generated so much business.

 Fortunately, you don’t have to spend that much money to make conferences work for you.
-Just search for some speaking opportunities in your city.
-But often times it’s not the money that will stop people from speaking at conferences, but its fear of speaking in public.
+Just search for speaking opportunities in your city.
+Often, it’s not the money that stops people from speaking at conferences.
+It’s the fear of speaking in public.

-To be honest, everyone starts off being scared of talking to an audience of strangers, but after a while you get used to it.
-However, if you can’t get over that fear, encourage someone else in your company to do it.
+To be honest, everyone starts off scared of talking to an audience of strangers, but after a while, you get used to it.
+If you can’t get over that fear, encourage someone else in your company to do it.
 It will pay off big!

-Affiliate programs are great for start ups and small businesses that don’t have a budget.
+Affiliate programs are great for startups and small businesses with a limited budget.
 For a cut of the profit, these partners will promote and sell your product.
-That cut of the profit motivates these sellers, so in a lot of ways affiliate marketing is performance-based marketing.
+That cut of the profit motivates these sellers, so in a lot of ways, affiliate marketing is performance-based marketing.

 Affiliate marketing is perfect for cash-strapped companies because it doesn’t cost anything to run these programs.

 Let’s say you can’t speak at a conference.
 That doesn’t mean you shouldn’t attend one.
-These events are going on all the time throughout the year, and they are excellent opportunities to meet new people, build relationships and close business.
+These events go on all the time throughout the year, and they are excellent opportunities to meet new people, build relationships, and close business.

-One time I attended a conference in Santa Monica where I met a guy named Francisco Dao.
-After spending time together we realized it would be a good idea to collaborate.
+One time I attended a conference in Santa Monica, where I met a guy named Francisco Dao.
+After spending time together, we decided to collaborate.
 I hired him to run a conference company I co-owned.
-He made the company several hundred thousands of dollars, and eventually started his own company.
+He made the company hundreds of thousands of dollars and eventually started his own company.

-Don’t neglect to attend a ton of conferences every year.
-Get your name out there.
-You’ll never know what kind of connection you can make, if you don’t get out there.
+Don’t make the marketing mistake of skipping conferences.
+Instead, get your name out there.
+You’ll never know what connections you can make if you don’t get out there.

-I meet a lot of people who think that commenting on blogs is a waste of time.
-It’s time consuming they say, and they have a hard time figuring out how it adds to the bottom line.
+I meet a lot of people who think commenting on blogs is a waste of time.
+It’s time-consuming, they say, and they struggle to figure out how it adds to the bottom line.